This is the multi-page printable view of this section. Click here to print.

 Alternatively, you can create security group with rules for the required inbound and outbound ports.

-20. The Summary section lists all the details related to the instance of the appliance.
+20. The Summary section lists all the details related to the ESA instance.
 You can review the required sections before you launch your instance.

 21. Click the Launch instance button.

-The instance of the required Protegrity appliance is launched and the Launch Status screen appears.
+The ESA instance is launched and the Launch Status screen appears.

 22. Click the View Instances button.

-The Instances screen appears listing the instance of the appliance.
+The Instances screen appears listing the ESA instance.

-23. If you need to use the instance of the appliance, then access the appliance CLI Manager using the IP address of the appliance.
+23. If you need to use the instance, then access the ESA CLI Manager using the IP address of the ESA.

 2 - Configuring the Virtual Private Cloud (VPC)